25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

   - CLI
   - AWS Services
 - Can put logs from CloudTrail into CloudWatch Logs or S3
-- A trail can be applied to All Regions (default) or a single Region.
+- A trail can be applied to All Regions (default) or a single Region
 - If a resource is deleted in AWS, investigate CloudTrail first!

 ## CloudTrail Events